Dental therapist

 Responsibilities

-As a dental therapist, you'll provide both clinical and educational healthcare to patients.
-You'll need to:
+As a dental therapist, you'll need to:

 - communicate effectively with patients to obtain and evaluate their dental history and diagnose the condition